rovati/noteapp/README.md

 </p>

-Lastly, the toolbar is equipped with a button for saving locally a zipped version of the notes, so that they can exported in text format.
+Lastly, the toolbar is equipped with a button for saving locally a zipped version of the notes, so that they can be exported in text format.
 This functionality is under revision since it is not consistent with its desired behaviour.

 > [!NOTE]
 >  Please refer to [this section](#a-complete-guide-to-checklists) for a full description of how to use checklists at their best.